ayushkumar1991/Genova-AI/README.md

 _An AI-powered platform revolutionizing genetic analysis by predicting the pathogenicity of DNA variants in seconds, not weeks._

-##  "Built for HackOdisha5.0 - Pioneering Healthcare Innovation Through AI"
+##  "Built for HackOdisha 5.0 - Pioneering Healthcare Innovation Through AI"

 [📊 Research Paper Used](https://www.biorxiv.org/content/10.1101/2025.02.18.638918v1)